smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_manage_local_users_and_groups/7_manage_local_group_accounts.md

 ## 📎 Summary

-* Linux groups allow collective permission management
+- Linux groups allow collective permission management
-* Each user has one **primary group**, and zero or more **secondary groups**
+- Each user has one **primary group**, and zero or more **secondary groups**
-* Group info is stored in `/etc/group` and `/etc/gshadow`
+- Group info is stored in `/etc/group` and `/etc/gshadow`
-* Use `groupadd`, `groupdel`, `groupmod`, and `usermod -aG` to manage groups
+- Use `groupadd`, `groupdel`, `groupmod`, and `usermod -aG` to manage groups
-* Proper group management improves security, organization, and access control
+- Proper group management improves security, organization, and access control

----

-✅ Let me know if you'd like:

-* 🧪 Guided lab to practice group creation and membership
-* 🧠 Quiz with answers
-* 📥 Export to Markdown for GitHub
-* ⏭️ Next topic: *Manage File Permissions and Ownership*

-You're mastering access control like a real system admin, Shahid 🔐🧑‍💻 Keep going!